drdataSpp/Spp-Machine-Learning-using-Python/README.md

 [Website Phishing Dataset Link](https://github.com/dphi-official/Datasets/tree/master/phishing_data)

 ### Project Description
-Prediction task is to determine whether a website is a phishing one?
+Prediction task is to determine whether a website is a phishing one.